cse110-fa21-group29/cse110-fa21-group29/specs/documentation/development/development-workflow.md

-# CSE 110 - Red Pandas - General Development Workflow
+# CSE 110 - Red Pandas - Development Workflow

 ## Overview
 This document covers the workflow that all developers should follow.
 It will discuss the following topics in order: